tomoyukikashiro/blog.tomoyukikashiro.me/_posts/2015-06-11-how-long-dose-browser-keep-data-in-session.md

 If you want to delete data in client after session Sessionstorage is best but you need to implement expire logic to delete data.
-Because Some browser did not delete data after session.
+Because some browsers did not delete data after session.

 e.g.

-SessionStorage was not deleted afeter back to home screen and return browser window in iOS safari, iOS chrome
+SessionStorage was not deleted afeter back to home screen and return browser window in iOS safari, iOS chrome.

 ### Data